 UNNECESSARY USE OF FORCE AND OVERPOLICING

-Protesters have a right to be free from undue force under the First and Fourth Amendments.
-However, large scale protests in New York City are occasionally punctuated by unnecessary uses of force.
-Examples of unnecessary force used against non-violent protestors include: hitting protesters with batons, punching, pushing and shoving, ramming protesters with scooters, and violent arrests.
-Unnecessary force is often witnessed during times when police are attempting to disperse a crowd or force protesters to move in a certain direction.
+Protesters have a right to be free from undue force under the First and Fourth amendments.
+However, non-violent protests in New York City are sometimes punctuated by unnecessary uses of force.
+Examples include hitting protesters with batons, punching, pushing and shoving, ramming protesters with scooters and using pepper spray.
+Unnecessary force is often witnessed when police are attempting to disperse a crowd or force protesters to move in a certain direction.
 At least once in December 2014, the NYPD deployed a Long-Range Acoustic Device (LRAD), sometimes called a “sound cannon,” as a means of crowd dispersal.
 These military-inspired devices can cause permanent hearing loss and are deployed without known policies or guidelines in place.